willkg/blog/posts/mozilla/aws_lambda_dev.rst

 didn't get caught before going to -stage.

 It sucked.
 I felt chagrinned.
-I like to think I have a tolerance for failure since I do it a lot, but this felt particularly faily and some basic safeguards would have prevented it from happening.
+I like to think I have a tolerance for failure since I do it a lot, but this felt particularly fail-y and some basic safeguards would have prevented it from happening.